marluxiaboss/benchmark_ai_news_detection/docs/subpages/how_to_generate.md

 - prefix_size: Number of first words to take from the true samples that will be forced into the fake samples to start the generation.
 Default value: 10

-- `repetition_penalty=1`: Repetion value used for the generation.
+- `repetition_penalty=1`: Repetition penalty value used for the generation.
 Default value: 1

 - `skip_train_split`: A boolean parameter that, when set to True, indicates that the training split of the dataset should be skipped.
 It will still create a train split, but the fake samples will be empty.
 Note that there is an eval split used for finding the correct threshold for a given target FPR and the test split used to test the detector on that threshold.
 The train split could be used to train a detector on that dataset.
 Default value: False